ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 Check the Wikipedia page for now: https://en.wikipedia.org/wiki/FASTQ_format

-The first step in the RNA-Seq workflow is to take the FASTQ files received from the sequencing facility and assess the quality of the sequence reads.
+The first step in the RNA-Seq workflow is to take the FASTQ files received from the sequencing facility and assess the quality of the sequencing reads.

-**Unmapped read data (FASTQ)**

 The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
 This file format evolved from FASTA in that it contains sequence data, but also contains quality information.
 Similar to FASTA, the FASTQ file begins with a header line.
 The difference is that the FASTQ header is denoted by a `@` character.
 For a single record (sequence read) there are four lines, each of which are described below: